Brutal Honesty about Restoration Costs

 By now you’re probably wondering why anyone in their right mind would restore a car.
 The answer is that there are plenty of reasons, but making financial sense isn’t one of them, at least not in the short run.
 The white TR4 restoration shown elsewhere on this web site was completed at Macy's Garage for a Triumph collector who had his TR3A restored in 1991 at a cost of $30,000.
 At that time you could have bought a superb example for $10K, and the absolute best TR3 in the country could have been had for under $15K.
 Was he crazy to spend this much to have his TR3A professionally restored?
 At the time you might have thought so, but he received a quality restoration and he’s pampered the car since the restoration was finished.
-Today it’s still one of the nicest TR3’s you’ll ever see, and if it were for sale (it’s not) he’d have no trouble getting every penny of the restoration cost back.
-The values for these cars keep steadily increasing and now he’s solidly in the black, but the biggest reward is that he’s been able to drive and enjoy the car for the past 20+ years.
+The last time I saw the car it was still very nice, and if it were for sale (it’s not) his family would have no trouble getting every penny of the restoration cost back, plus a small profit.
+The values for these cars keep steadily increasing, but the biggest reward was that he was able to drive and enjoy the car for 25+ years before his passing.
 As they say on TV….….Priceless!
 (Obligatory disclaimer: No part of this text should be mistaken for financial advice.)

 Another reason for restoring a car is that some folks just need a hobby, and they get a huge amount of enjoyment from the process, whether they’re rolling up their sleeves and getting their hands dirty or just making decisions and writing checks.
 Plenty of cars are restored because they have a special meaning, such as being a part of the family for years or being just like the one they owned (or wanted) way back when.
+The market value when completed is irrelevant, because the car will not be for sale once the owner can drive it and enjoy it again.
 Maybe they have a burning desire for a special color combination that they’ve given up hope of ever finding, and some just have a soft spot in their heart for old cars that have suffered from abuse and neglect.
 Whatever the reasons someone may have for restoring a car, breaking even or making a quick profit at the end of the journey should never be one of them.
 It's exactly the same as remodeling a house.
 We all know that it's unrealistic to expect that we'll get a dollar for dollar return on our investment, but we do it anyway because it makes us happy.
 It's the same thing when purchasing a new car, furniture, or season tickets to a sports team.
-No one ever expects to get a return on the expenditure of discretionary funds, but they spend them anyway because it makes them happy.
-When restoring a car, just like remodeling your home or buying most anything else in life, do it because it will make you happy, not for what it will be "worth" to someone else.
-The only return that really matters in the end is what it's worth to you!
+No one ever expects to get a return on the expenditure of discretionary funds, but they spend the money anyway because it makes them happy.
+When restoring a car, just like remodeling your home or buying most anything else in life, you do it because it will make you happy, not for what it will be "worth" to someone else.
+The only value that really matters in the end is what it's worth to you!

 At this point, I hope we can all agree that a complete restoration is going to be expensive, which brings us back to the “How much?” question.
 I wish I had a crystal ball to answer that question for you, but the truth is that even if the car was sitting in my shop and available for close examination, there’s no way I can accurately estimate a final cost for anyone, my own cars included.
 While these cars all started out the same, and will be the same again after a quality restoration, each one has been driven down a different road to here and now.
 While we are experts in restoring Triumphs, the cost required to restore your car cannot be directly linked to any of our previous projects because every car is different at the start of the process.
 Some have been treated well, but most have been abused, received poor maintenance, and suffered from years of neglect and bodged repairs.